windley/CS462-Event-Edition/labs/Lab1.md

 # Lab Requirements

 - Learn how to use a browser plugin that allows you to see details of HTTP requests and responses
-- Write a CGI script that users headers and status codes
+- Write a Web script that users headers and status codes
-- Use ```curl``` to exercise the CGI script you wrote
+- Use ```curl``` to exercise the Web script you wrote

 # Part 0: HTTP Requests and Responses